Implications of Grid-Forming Inverter Parameters on Disturbance Localization and Controllability: Reduced Order Model

-The SG model used is shown in block diagram form in Figure \ref{fig:SG_block}. $M$ and $D$ refer to the inertia and damping coefficients of the generator's shaft, respectively.
-The governor is connected in feedback with an input of frequency. $K$ represents the governor and turbine response gain, $R_{SG}$ is the droop coefficient, $T_{SG}$ is the governor and turbine response time constant, and $\omega_0$ is the nominal generator frequency.
-The parameter $\alpha$ is the ratio of the system base power to the device rated capacity\cite{Trujillo2025}.
+$M$ and $D$ refer to the inertia and damping coefficients of the generator's shaft, respectively.
+The momentum, $M$, is twice the inertia constant, $H$ of the machine: $M = 2H$.
+The governor is connected in feedback with an input of frequency. $K$ represents the governor and turbine response gain, $R_{SG}$ is the droop coefficient, and $T_{SG}$ is the governor and turbine response time constant.

-The model of a multi-loop droop GFM is shown in block diagram form in Figure \ref{fig:GFM_block}. $R$ represents the GFM droop coefficient and $T_C$ represents the time constant of the GFM's power measurement filter \cite{Trujillo2025}.
+The model of a droop GFM is shown in block diagram form in Figure \ref{fig:SG_block}. $R$ represents the GFM droop coefficient and $T_C$ represents the time constant of the GFM frequency response \cite{trujilloAnalyticalModelsFrequency2026}.
+All parameters, in both the SG and GFM models, are per-unit values.
+The parameter $\alpha$ is the ratio of the system base power to the device rated capacity\cite{trujilloAnalyticalModelsFrequency2026} and $\omega_0$ is the nominal generator frequency.
+The GFM model utilized is a first-order transfer function with the following relationship between change in GFM power and change in GFM frequency: